MicvhT/MicvhT.github.io/README.md

 #Personal Portfolio Website
--- Website displaying methods of contact, skills acquired, extracurricular activites currently participated in, and more.
+-- Website displaying methods of contact, skills acquired, extracurricular activities currently participated in, and more.